-As a LiveWell HEAL community, Commerce City supports local, state and federal policies that improve access to physical activity and healthy food.
-Making the healthy choice the easy choice is essential to addressing Colorado's adult and childhood obesity epidemic, a clear toll on both our health and economy.
-The state spent \$1.637 billion treating diseases and conditions related to obesity in 2009, with further costs to businesses for lost productivity and absenteeism.
-Commerce City's coordinated and collaborative approach to HEAL policies and initiatives supports legislation that encourages an active community, promotes healthy work places, increases healthy food access and improves resident perceptions of safety and security.
+As an Elite LiveWell community, Commerce City supports local, state and federal policies that improve access to physical activity and healthy food.
+Making the healthy choice the easy choice is essential to addressing Colorado's adult and childhood obesity epidemic, the cost of which exceeds \$1.6 billion annually.
+Commerce City's has adopted a coordinated and collaborative approach to implementing Healthy Eating and Active Living (HEAL) initiatives and supports legislation that encourages an active community, promotes healthy work places, increases healthy food access, and improves resident perceptions of safety and security.